BCHostTrust/bchosttrust/README.md

 The API of BCHostTrust is well-documented in their respective [docstrings](https://peps.python.org/pep-0257/).
 Take a look before writing your code on top of BCHostTrust.

 All parameters passed into the functions are forced to follow the [hinted type](https://peps.python.org/pep-0484/), thanks to the usage of [typeguard](https://typeguard.readthedocs.io/en/latest/index.html).
 You should run your code in debug mode (the default in most cases) to see if your code is violating any of the type hints.
-After that, you may run your well-tested code in production mode to avoid performance overheads.
+After that, you may run your well-tested code in optimized mode to avoid performance overheads.

 ## Contribution